fer-clerkx/fusion_radar_model/README.md

 The intention of this model is to trial different DSP techniques before hardware testing.

 Made for S7 DSS project fall / winter 2023.

+This repository is archived.
+See https://github.com/Fontys-engineering/fusion_radar_model for new repository.